How to Build Your Own Natural Desiccated Thyroid Blend

 The first has to do with active ingredients and active thyroid hormones:

-The T4 and T3 concentrations are standardized in each grain to be 38 mcg of T4 and 9 mcg of T3
+Each “grain” of NDT is standardized to contain roughly 38 mcg of T4 and 9 mcg of T3

 thyroid patients prefer NDT over t4 only thyroid medications

-So from the perspective of thyroid hormones, NDT wins by a landslide.
+From the perspective of thyroid hormones, NDT wins by a landslide when compared to levothyroxine or Synthroid.

-This includes naturally occurring proteins, pro-hormones, enzymes, and nutrients (such as iodine) that would be found in the thyroid gland of pigs.
+This includes naturally occurring proteins, pro-hormones, enzymes, and nutrients (such as iodine).

 Remember: